Code-4-Community/learning-resources/docs/week-3.md

 ```

 `props` is an object that React makes for each component.
 When you pass parameters into component declaration
-like we did with `LuckNum` React adds the parameter as a field of the object `props`.
+like we did with `LuckyNum` React adds the parameter as a field of the object `props`.
 In order to get the field
 of the object we simply access the object's field like we would any other object.

 > We can make the `Profile` component more reusable with props.
 Try now to add props to make `Profile` more